Saptarshi1997/Whatsapp-Clone-Using-Django/README.md

 less latency we have used redis server.

-Tool Used: Python, Django, Django-Channels, Websocket, Redis Server, Rest API, HTML, CSS, Javascript etc.
+Tool Used: Python, Django, Django-Channels, Websocket, Redis Server, SQLITE3, Rest API, HTML, CSS, Javascript etc.

+--> Here 'chat' is the project file & 'core' is the project app.

 Step-1: Installing the redis-server for windows